godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 = Can I start the order numbers at a particular number? =

 This free version does not have that functionality, but the premium [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/products/sequential-order-numbers-pro/) will allow you to choose any starting number that's higher than your most current order number.

+If you want to begin numbering at "1", you must trash, then permanently delete all orders in your store so that there are no order numbers already being counted.

 = Can I set an order number prefix/suffix? =